chimera-linux/cports/Manual.md

 API may specify additional custom environment variables, which further override the rest.

-The container is entered with current working directory by default set to the currently configured working directory of the template handle, which by default is the working directory as defined in the template, except for the fetch and extract stages, when the actual template-defined working directory may not exist yet (during those stages it defaults to `builddir`).
+The container is entered with a specific current working directory.
+During the all parts of `fetch` and `extract` this is the `builddir`.
+From `patch` onwards this is `wrksrc`, and from `configure` onwards this is `build_wrksrc` inside `wrksrc`.
+This applies to all parts of each phase, including `init`, `pre` and `post`.

-This may be overridden via API parameters, or by overriding the template-wide current working directory.
+The current working directory may be overridden locally via API, either for the template or for the specific container invocation.

 The following bind mounts are provided: